isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

  [`Phaneritic_Igneous_Rock`](#Phaneritic_Igneous_Rock)
  [`Ultramafic_Igneous_Rock`](#Ultramafic_Igneous_Rock)

 - Ultramafic phaneritic igneous rock composed almost entirely of one or more pyroxenes and occasionally biotite, hornblende and olivine.
+Includes rocks defined modally in the ultramafic rock classification as olivine pyroxenite, olivine-hornblende pyroxenite, pyroxenite, orthopyroxenite, clinopyroxenite and websterite.
+- Ultramafic phaneritic igneous rock composed almost entirely of one or more pyroxenes and occasionally biotite, hornblende and olivine.
 Includes rocks defined modally in the ultramafic rock classification